-The A15 Bionic is faster on iPhone 13 than new iPad mini
+Apple's A15 Bionic is faster in the iPhone 13 than the new iPad mini

-Both the new iPad mini and Apple’s iPhone 13 series all use relatively the same A15 Bionic chipset, but it’s now come to light that the iPhones are actually more powerful than the tablet.
+Both the new iPad mini and Apple’s iPhone 13 series all feature the same A15 Bionic chipset, but it’s now come to light that Apple’s new iPhone line is actually more powerful than its pint-sized tablet refresh.

-The iPad mini and the iPhone 13 Pro series all have a 5 core GPU unit as opposed to a 4-core version in the regular iPhone 13.
-That being said, it looks like Apple has clocked down the chip inside the new tiny tablet.
+The iPad mini and the iPhone 13 Pro series feature a 5-core GPU unit compared to the 4-core version in the regular iPhone 13.
+That said, it looks like Apple has clocked down the chip inside the new tiny tablet.

-It will be interesting to see if iPad mini users notice the lower clock speed once the device actually makes it into people’s hands later this month.
-The chip is still faster than Apple’s A14 Bionic from last year so it should still be plenty quick enough for most everyday tasks.
+It will be interesting to see if iPad mini users notice the lower clock speed in real-world performance once the device makes it into people’s hands later this month.
+The chip is still faster than Apple’s A14 Bionic from last year, so it should still be plenty quick enough for most tasks.

 You can learn more about the iPad mini by reading our prior coverage and stay tuned to MobileSyrup for a full review coming soon.